waflint/wflint-blog/source/_drafts/gmmk2-updates.md

 Nothing too fancy, picked up a set of [GSV2 Stabilizers](https://www.gloriousgaming.com/products/gsv2-stabilizers) with the keycaps

-One companion to a stabilizer upgrade is to place bandage material under the stabilizer to help mitigate noise.
-After looking around I actually had some gaffer tape on hand and substituted that in as it's remarkably similar (if a little less finnicky).
+One companion to a stabilizer upgrade is using band-aids under the wire to help mitigate noise.
+While I didn't have any bandages on-hand, I subsituted in some gaffer tape and that seems to have served just as well.
+While this is straightforward, it does add some Z-height which may not be accounted for.
+In this case, as one side of the stabs are clipped (rather than screwed) in, this does necessitate a little more force to install than is typical.

-Fairly straightforward without any fuss.
-Just remember that there _is_ some z-height added and the stabilizers may not be happy if one side needs to be clipped in (like these are)

 #### Keycaps and Modifier Quirks